wassimk/elgato-light/README.md

 ### Usage

-It's a simple CLI tool with my IP address, brightness, and temperature hard-coded as the defaults.
+It's a CLI tool with my IP address, brightness, and temperature hard-coded as the defaults.

 ```shell
 keylight on